-- 1. Updating your charity's details - 2.
-Reporting to OSCR - a.
-Annual Monitoring inclusive of Annual Accounts and Report - b.
-Charity Accounting - Making Changes to Your Charity c. inclusive of gaining OSCR consent for certain changes - Financial record keeping and reporting -3. as stipulated in Section 44 of the 2005 Charities & Trustee Investment (Scofland) Act - 4.
-Fundraising - Directors are responsible for taking control of how their charity fundraises - 5.
+- Updating your charity's details 1. - 2.
+Reporting to OSCR - Annual Monitoring inclusive of Annual a.
+Accounts and Report - Charity Accounting b. - Making Changes to Your Charity c. inclusive of gaining OSCR consent for certain changes - Financial record keeping and reporting -3. as stipulated in Section 44 of the 2005 Charities & Trustee Investment (Scotland) Act - Fundraising Directors are responsible 4. for taking control of how their charity fundraises - 5.
 Providing information to the public -Directors must ensure their charity meets legal requirements when referring to their charitable status, and to provide information about their charity to the public